The Fear of Snakes: Ophidiophobia

 We at Creature Courage want to take the amazing success we have had with the Spider Courage Experience and transform the lives of people suffering from a snake phobia in the same way.
 Though someone with this fear may never love snakes there is no reason why they have to stay in a state of fear and anxiety because of them.
 Just like people who attended the Spider Courage Experience came to a healthy respect and appreciation for spiders, we can achieve the same for people who are afraid of snakes.

-We will be using our powerful winning combination of education and specially adapted NLP, CBT and hypnotherapy techniques along with immersive therapy at the end to treat people on our Snake Courage workshop.
+We will be using our powerful winning combination of education and specially adapted NLP, CBT and hypnotherapy techniques along with immersive therapy at the end of our therapy to treat people.
 We will help people who are terrified of snakes overcome their fear in just a few hours!
 Seems unbelievable but it’s true!
-Please get in CONTACT with us if you want to arrange private one on one therapy or attend a group therapy session.
+Please get in CONTACT with us if you want to arrange a session for a snake phobia.